michelleoco/michelleoco/README.md

-## Michelle O'Connell

-# Hi there! 👋 I'm Michelle

-## About Me
+## 🎨 About Me
-Hey there!
+Hey!
 I’m Michelle — a full-stack web developer who started out as a visual artist and teacher.
-After spending over a decade creating paintings, installations, and teaching ESL around the world (including several years living in China), I made the jump into coding.
-Now I build web and mobile apps using JavaScript, Node, and React — combining creativity with tech to solve real problems.
+After spending over a decade creating paintings, installations, and teaching ESL around the world, I made the jump into coding.
+Now I build web and mobile apps — combining creativity with tech to solve real problems.

 I love crafting clean, user-friendly experiences and translating abstract ideas into functional, beautiful software.
 When I’m not coding, you’ll find me hiking, skiing, or soaking up live music (Denver is great for that!).
 I’m always up for collaboration, sharing ideas, or chatting about art, tech, or whatever’s inspiring me that week.